Zamdacmalfal/NotyHelper/README.md

 - Implementing a database for better data management.
 - Adding a GUI for a more user-friendly interface.
 - Introducing mobile notifications and email alerts.
+- Expanding functionality to support **remote notifications** instead of just local use.

 ## Contact
 If you're interested in my work or have any questions, feel free to reach out: